 Testing for disorders like Down Syndrome is a completely voluntary test and all mothers have the right to refuse the testing if they would rather not undergo the procedure.
 Most often, women who are pregnant and over the age of 35 choose prenatal testing due to the increased chance of chromosome disorders with pregnancies occurring late in life.

-One of the method used to test for disorder and health problems with the fetus is amniocentesis.
+One of the methods used to test for disorder and health problems with the fetus is amniocentesis.
 Amniocentesis requires the withdrawal of a small amount of amniotic fluid from the amniotic sac before the baby is born.
-In order to remove this amniotic fluid, a long needle is placed through the stomach, the uterus and into the sac of fluid surrounding baby.
+In order to remove this amniotic fluid, a long needle is placed through the stomach, the uterus and into the sac of fluid surrounding the baby.

 Possible Complications After an Amniocentesis

-After the fluid is removed from the amniotic sac, the body will replace the fluid for baby.
+After the fluid is removed from the amniotic sac, the body will replace the fluid for the baby.
 However, in rare cases, the small hole used to withdraw the fluid will not reseal and the amniotic sac will slowly leak fluid.
 In these cases, the baby may need to be delivered earlier than term.
 Other reactions may include mild cramping.

 Chorionic Villus Sampling (CVS)

 Another way of testing baby is with chorionic villus sampling or CVS.
 The CVS test is usually done around 11-13 weeks or even later.
 When a doctor performs a CVS, a small section of the placenta is taken from inside the uterus.
 This small sample is taken via a needle or small tube inserted into the abdomen, or through a catheter inserted into the vagina and through the cervix.

 Chorionic villus sampling can be used to test for the same chromosome disorders as the amniocentesis.

 After the small section of the placenta is removed, the baby will be just fine.
 But mom may feel a small amount of cramping or see some spotting for a few hours after the procedure.